milq/milq.github.io/README.txt

 Personal website of Manuel Ignacio López Quintero
 -------------------------------------------------

-You are free (as in freedom) to use, change and share the code (GPLv3) and the content (CC BY-SA 4.0) of this project.
+You are free (as in freedom) to use, change and share:

+· The code of the website with the license GPLv3.

+· The content of the website with the license CC BY-SA 4.0.